Deschke/SimpleBingo-/README.md

 The rest of the buttons should be self-explanatory.

+I know your Browser don't like programs that won't be downloaded often, but it's really not a virus LUL.

 **OBS SETTINGS**

 To integrate the program into OBS, go to Sources and then add > Window Capture > Create new (name it as you like) and select "SimpleBingo."